Patrick Jane: Character background

 Patrick Jane is a consulting member of the CBI (California Bureau of Investigation) crime fighting unit.
 He is unconventional and commonly defies police procedure, often acting without apparent empathy for suspects or families suffering losses.

 His past is revealed slowly through five of the show's seven seasons.
 The revelations come through flashbacks and Jane's statements.
 In the episode "Throwing Fire" it is revealed that Jane was raised by a swindler father who included his young son in his carnival psychic act, touting Jane as "the boy wonder".
 Jane never went to school, as revealed in the episode "Rose-Colored Glasses".

 He married Angela Ruskin, who was from a similar background, her family being members of a traveling carnival and "carnival royalty".
 The couple had a daughter, Charlotte.
-According to The Mentalist Code (2013), Charlotte Jane was named after two films written by the father of Bruno Heller, Lukas Heller: Hush...Hush, Sweet Charlotte and Whatever Happened to Baby Jane?.
+According to The Mentalist Code (2013), Charlotte Jane was named after two films written by the father of Bruno Heller, Lukas Heller: Hush...Hush, Sweet Charlotte and What Ever Happened to Baby Jane?.

 Prior to working at the CBI, Jane suffered a nervous breakdown due to guilt over the death of his family.
 He has kept the incident a secret from his CBI co-workers, and it is not in his records.

 Jane uses his mentalist abilities to solve crimes, but his main objective is to find Red John.
 He has stated that he plans to kill Red John rather than to commit him to legal incarceration, though his direct supervisor, Teresa Lisbon, appears to doubt his sincerity in this regard.

 Jane initially joined the CBI one year after the death of his wife and daughter.
 The season 5 episode "Red Dawn" revealed Jane originally came to the CBI in an attempt to gain access, as a civilian, to the Red John case files.
 He was discouraged from doing so, but when assaulted by a then-agent of the CBI, Stephen Hannigan, he was allowed to look at the files out of an attempt to appease him and avoid a lawsuit.
-He became engaged in a then-current investigation of Lisbon and her team, managed to solve the case using his unique abilities, and as a result was employed as a consultant by then-CBI Head Virgil Minelli.
+He became involved in a then-current investigation of Lisbon and her team, managed to solve the case using his unique abilities, and as a result was employed as a consultant by then-CBI Head Virgil Minelli.

-Two years after the events of "Red John", Jane resides in an unnamed Spanish-speaking island (most likely in Venezuela), eventually agreeing to return to the U.S. as a consultant for the FBI in exchange for his charges being dropped, on the condition that Lisbon works with him.
+Two years after the events of "Red John", Jane resides in an unnamed Spanish-speaking island (most likely in Venezuela, as the telephone country code is 58), eventually agreeing to return to the U.S. as a consultant for the FBI in exchange for his charges being dropped, on the condition that Lisbon works with him.